 A change in consumer credit reporting

 If you’re an individual suffering from the credit consequences of a tax lien, you’re likely jumping for joy, as of July 1, 2017 changes will be made to the data on all three credit reports.
-The majority of civil judgments and half of all tax liens will be removed from your reports.
+Most of civil judgments and half of all tax liens will be removed from your reports.
 It’s estimated that around 7% of consumer credit reports will see a change in their scores due to this adjustment (whether it be positive or negative).

 Business owners who choose to utilize their personal credit, will also be happy to hear that their scores ma increase.
 There is no word on the business credit bureaus following suit although it sounds unlikely since company credit reporting is a whole different breed from consumer credit.
 Owners should expect to still see their tax liens reporting on business credit and affecting scores/indexes.

-Tax liens may soon be off of consumer credit reports, but that does not mean they don’t exist.
+Tax liens may soon be off consumer credit reports, but that does not mean they don’t exist.
 The unfortunate part of this deal is that many individuals learn of their outstanding tax liens because of their public records appearing on credit reports.
 Individuals will not be able to depend on an alert via their credit, and if a lien goes unpaid it can accumulate copious amounts of interest and fees over the span of a decade or more.

 We understand the impact that tax liens and delinquencies have on business credit reports and with our three decades of experience, our business credit specialists have developed an approach to effectively remove tricky tax liens from business credit reports.
 This puts our clients in a better position to secure loans, lines, leases, and new/existing partnerships.
 If your business is suffering from the weight of a tax lien on your business and/or personal credit reports reach out to one of our credit specialist for a free analysis.